stoneyield/stoneyield-docs/content/docs/protocol/locking-mechanism.md

 # Locking Mechanism

 HedgeCore enforces a duration-based locking mechanism to ensure stability and discourage rapid inflow/outflow behaviors commonly observed in yield protocols.
-This mechanism applies to all sUSDC tokens generated through deposits or reward allocations.
+This mechanism applies to all sUSD tokens generated through deposits or reward allocations.

 ## Lock Duration Enforcement

-Every time sUSDC generates—whether through participant deposit or protocol reward—it receives assigned lock duration.
+Every time sUSD generates—whether through participant deposit or protocol reward—it receives assigned lock duration.
 The period defines in seconds and stores per participant utilizing the `unlockAt` mapping.
 Throughout this period, the participant's tokens maintain soul-bound status and non-transferability.

 - **Minimum lock**: 1 hour
 - **Maximum lock**: 365 days